 Elder Harris is gifted with a uniquely gentle, yet powerful ministry that is a combination of sermon and song.
 With it, she has touched the lives of thousands of people, not only by her messages in sermon, but by the anointed messages that she has ministered in song.
 With a heart of compassion for the poor and oppressed, she has humbly and sacrificially served her local community and abroad, with her gifts and a vision to lift “the least of these”.

 She is the mother of a lovely daughter who serves faithfully by her side.
 In addition, she has made notable contributions to local charities, as well as to the community at large.
-Abroad, she has studied, toured, and ministered in parts of Ghana, West Africa, Georgetown Guyana, South America, and New Orleans, Louisiana; the ladder of which she participated in an organized effort to help restore livelihood and economic independence to those affected by the devastation of hurricane Katrina.
+Abroad, she has studied, toured, and ministered in parts of Ghana, West Africa, Georgetown Guyana, South America, and New Orleans, Louisiana; the latter of which she participated in an organized effort to help restore the livelihood and economic independence to those affected by the devastation of hurricane Katrina.